CodeByters/Digital-Transformation-Hackathon/README.md

 ## Object Detection

-This was the main and first requirement for the chalenge.
+This was the main and first requirement for the challenge.
 Implementing this required learning about Docker Containers in order to adjust the provided dockerfile to work correctly.
 As a team we haven't had prior experience in Docker so that was a challenge that took a significant amount of time.
 The video below shows the setup and functioning of the object detection application that detects people, cars and animals in a given video.

 [![Object-detection](https://user-images.githubusercontent.com/85012228/120103938-bb635a00-c15a-11eb-98bd-8d70245bd2ab.png)](https://youtu.be/VA3kkuE63co?list=PLItZkaSiINE6jMAruIIjf6_oiqE7TI6m6)